hypo69/hypo/pytest/gemini - set 1/en/suppliers/ivory/login.md

 **Explanation and Crucial Improvements:**

 1. **No Code to Test:** The provided code `login.py` doesn't contain any functions or classes.
-This example demonstrates test cases for a hypothetical `login_user` function, which you'll need to replace with your actual function.
+This example demonStartes test cases for a hypothetical `login_user` function, which you'll need to replace with your actual function.

 2. **Clear Test Function Names:**  The test names accurately reflect the scenario being tested.

 3. **Exception Handling:** `pytest.raises` is used correctly to check for `ValueError` exceptions when invalid inputs (empty strings or exceeding length limits) are provided.
 Crucially, it asserts the *correct* error message is raised, not just that an exception is raised.

-4. **Edge Cases and Invalid Input:** The tests cover cases with empty credentials, and usernames/passwords exceeding hypothetical length limits, demonstrating how to handle these edge cases using `pytest.raises`.
+4. **Edge Cases and Invalid Input:** The tests cover cases with empty credentials, and usernames/passwords exceeding hypothetical length limits, demonStarting how to handle these edge cases using `pytest.raises`.

 5. **Replace Placeholders:** **The most important step**: You need to replace the placeholder `login.login_user(...)` calls with the actual calls to the functions in your `login.py` file.
 Also, replace the placeholder error messages with actual error messages your function is raising.
 This example assumes the function raises specific `ValueError` with corresponding messages.